sebschlicht/HandballTickerStream/HandballTickerStream.md

 #### TimeoutPhaseEndItem

-The sub type has to be `timeout` so the stream item will be considered a phase end due to a timeout.
+The sub type of the phase end item has to be `timeout` so it will be considered a phase end due to a timeout.

     {
         ...